 S451, Rebecca Whitman Koford, CG, “How I Built My Own Brick Wall and the Sledgehammer of Experience”

-Reviewed by Angela McGhie, CG
+By Angela McGhie, CG

 Rebecca Koford’s fun presentation entertained and educated, a challenge for the late Saturday afternoon session.
 Her positive approach suggested ways that attendees could expand their knowledge and overcome brick walls.